 - "Offer": You made it.
 The formal letter is being generated.

 Timeline Check: If you stay "In Consideration" for more than 2 weeks without an email, assume it's a "Soft Rejection."
-Netflix typically moves candidates to interview within 5-10 days.
+If you are tracking a Netflix application pipeline, understand that they typically move candidates to the interview stage within 5-10 days.

 Nvidia uses Workday, which is notorious for confusing statuses.